- 1. Junk Food

 “6% of wealthy say what’s on their mind vs. 69% of poor.”

-It’s important to pick your battles.
-Sometimes you just have to eat shit.
+It’s essential to pick your battles.
+Unfortunately, sometimes you have to eat shit.
 Have you ever had a friend with a temper who was always getting fired?
 This is likely the reason.
-They called the boss a dick and told the customer to get bent.
+They called the Boss a dick and told the customer to get bent.

 “79% of wealthy network five hours or more each month vs. 16% of poor.”

 Wealthy people network.
 It’s all about who you know.
 You never know where that next job with a big pay raise will come from.
-Go to industry events, go to a Meet Up related to your field.
-Go to after work happy hour with your colleagues once in a while.
+So go to industry events and a Meet Up related to your field.
+Go to after-work happy hour with your colleagues once in a while.
 Meet as many people as you can and maintain those connections.

-“67% of wealthy watch one hour or less of TV every day vs. 23% of poor.”
+“67% of wealthy watch one hour or less of TV daily vs. 23% of poor.”

-Watching TV is such a time sink.
+Watching TV is such a time-sink.
 Doing almost anything else would be more beneficial.
-You could read a book, make something healthy for dinner, meet a friend for a drink, go for a run, clean out a closet, sit and stare quietly at the wall.
-All better than watching TV.
+You could read a book, make something healthy for dinner, meet a friend for a drink, run, clean out a closet, or sit and stare quietly at the wall—all the better than watching TV.

 15. Reality TV

 “6% of wealthy watch reality TV vs. 78% of poor.”

 I can see why people enjoy the shows I mentioned above.
 They’re well-written and well-acted.
 Unfortunately, the same is not true of reality TV.
 It’s made by stupid people, featuring stupid people, for stupid people.
 I have no excellent way to say this; frankly, I wouldn’t say it nicely if I could.
 If you watch this stuff, you’re stupid.
 Be better.